-- After 6 or more consecutive soft bounces have occurred across a timeframe of at least 21 days.
+- After six or more consecutive soft bounces have occurred across a timeframe of at least 21 days.

-- Note: multiple soft bounces received within a 24 hour period only increases the total count by 1.
+Multiple soft bounces received within a 24-hour period only increases the total count by one.

-- Note: If less than 21 days (3 weeks) have passed during a string of consecutive soft bounces, the contact is not marked as invalid.
-Once the pattern has occurred for more than 3 weeks (at least 6 times in a row without a successful send), the address will be deemed undeliverable and marked as "invalid".
+If less than 21 days (three weeks) have passed during a string of consecutive soft bounces, the contact is not marked as invalid.
+Once the pattern has occurred for more than three weeks (at least six times in a row without a successful send), the address will be deemed undeliverable and marked as "invalid".

 How are email addresses marked as "invalid" handled?